diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/US231/readme.md

 ## 1. Context

-The purpose of this task is to provide a list of all public figures, enabling the appropriate selection during the show request process.
+The purpose of this task is to provide a list of all active public figures, enabling the appropriate selection during the design of show request process.
 This task is included in Sprint 2 and is being implemented for the first time.

 ### 1.1 List of issues